Mystras

-Mystras or Mistras (Μυστρᾶς/Μιστρᾶς), also known in the Chronicle of the Morea as Myzithras (Μυζηθρᾶς), is a fortified town and a former municipality in Laconia, Peloponnese, Greece.
-Situated on Mt.
-Taygetus, near ancient Sparta, it served as the capital of the Byzantine Despotate of the Morea in the 14th and 15th centuries, experiencing a period of prosperity and cultural flowering during the Palaeologan Renaissance, including the teachings of Gemistos Plethon.
+Mystras or Mistras (Μυστρᾶς/Μιστρᾶς), also known in the Chronicle of the Morea as Myzethras or Myzithras (Μυζηθρᾶς), is a fortified town and a former municipality in Laconia, Peloponnese, Greece.
+Situated in the Taygetus range, above ancient Sparta, and below a "Frankish" castle, it served as the capital of the Byzantine Despotate of the Morea in the 14th and 15th centuries, experiencing a period of prosperity and cultural flowering during the Palaeologan Renaissance, including the teachings of Gemistos Plethon.
 The city also attracted artists and architects of the highest quality.

-The site remained inhabited throughout the Ottoman period, when Western travellers mistook it for ancient Sparta.
-In the 1830s, it was abandoned and the new town of Sparti was built, approximately eight kilometres to the east.
-Since the 2011 local government reform it is part of the Sparti municipality.
+Mystras remained inhabited throughout the Ottoman period, when Western travellers mistook it for ancient Sparta.
+In the 1830s, it was abandoned and the new town of Sparta was built, approximately eight kilometres to the east.
+Since the 2011 local government reform it is part of the Sparta municipality.
 As an exceptionally well-preserved example of a Byzantine city and because of its testimony to the development of Late Byzantine and Post-byzantine art, Mystras was inscribed on the UNESCO World Heritage List in 1989.